glotzerlab/signac-docs/docs/source/flow-group.rst

 FlowGroups
 ==========

-This chapter provides the information to effectively use multiple operation groups in submitting and running operations in multiple environments.
+This chapter provides information about submitting and running groups of multiple operations with varying directives.

 .. _flow_group_definition: